 So, as you can see, the FPS you get will mostly be the same whether you go for Intel or AMD.

-However, if you are looking for a quieter, cooler, and less power-hungry system, the Ryzen 5800X3D is the clear winner because the Intel churns almost 250W.
+Yet, if you seek a calmer, cooler, and less energy-thirsty setup, the Ryzen 5800X3D is the obvious champion as the Intel uses near 250W.

 On the other hand, the Ryzen is pretty weak at productivity work since it has eight cores and is clocked slower than the non-3D 5800X.